Pixel-Pile/SteamScreenshotOpener/Readme.md

 ### Other Problems

 You're welcome to open an issue in this repository.
-_It might take a long time for me to reply, and not all issue will necessarily get fixed._
+_It might take a long time for me to reply._

 If you want to take things into your own hands, this project is using the MIT license - you can fork and freely develop it.